kumar100966/BloodLine/README.md

 # Bloodline Web Application
-A Progressive Web Application which serves to essentially sensitize and encourage users to donate blood.
+A Progressive Web Application which serves to essentially sensitize and encourage users to donate blood through user-friendly interface.
+The project is split into two github repositories consisting of the front end and back end respectively.
+The project was created using the JAM  (Javascript API Markup)  stack with the front end application being built with angular 9.1.1 and the back end application server with flask 1.0.2.

-## Features
+The front end application implements the usage of GoogleMaps API as a Software as a Service (SAAS) for the display of blood centers.
+Gunicorn was the Web Server Gateway Interface chosen.

+### Features of The Application

 * The single-page website will host and present all the information necessary to a donor in an organized manner so that they can be knowledgeable of the process they possibly may partake in.